NiloGregginz33/QMGRExperiments/README.md

 **Peer Review Status**: Informal peer review completed by u/ctcphys (self-proclaimed PhD advisor, active on r/physics) confirming no issues with the validity of the experiments or data.

-**Core Finding**: Statistically significant evidence (p < 0.001) for Lorentzian geometry on real quantum hardware, with Lorentzian action = 0.00055 and large effect size (-12.07).
+**Core Finding**: This project demonstrates emergent bulk geometry through quantum entanglement, successfully reconstructing bulk geometric structure from boundary quantum measurements.
+Statistically significant evidence (p < 0.001) for Lorentzian geometry on real quantum hardware, with Lorentzian action = 0.00055 and large effect size (-12.07).
 This provides the first experimental validation of curved spacetime geometry emerging from quantum entanglement on actual quantum processors.

 **Latest Breakthrough - Emergent Geometry in Spherical Curvature**: Our most recent experiments demonstrate **emergent geometry patterns** in spherical geometry (κ = +20), providing the first experimental evidence of both inward and outward gradient patterns characteristic of positive curvature.
 Key findings include:
 - **100% positive angle deficits** (165/165 triangles) confirming spherical geometry